Coinversation/kaco-pool/README.md

 # Kaco Pool

-This project is based on Hardhat.
+This project is based on Pancake

 # Advanced Sample Hardhat Project